Transitional Words and Linking Paragraphs

 8. To indicate a cause or reason – as a result, due to, since, with this in mind, because, because of.

 Here is an exercise to help you develop this skill.
+Click on the link below.

-You must ensure your paragraphs link, the previous paragraph with the next paragraph.
-You can do this in the following ways
+You must ensure your paragraphs link the previous paragraph with the next paragraph.
+You can do this in the following ways:

 Use First, Second, Third; or use First, Then, Next, Finally